laaksomavrick/twitter-go/services/users/README.md

 - Create a new user
 - Retrieve or issue a user's access token via a "login" (username and password)
-- _todo_ Retrieve or issue a user's access token via a refresh token
+- TODO: Retrieve or issue a user's access token via a refresh token